 Trans fats are "transitional fats" between saturated and unsaturated fats, and can be present in hydrogenated oils and also, to a much smaller degree, in animal products such as meat and dairy products.

-What is ConAgra Foods doing to reduce trans fats in its food?
+What is ConAgra Foods doing to reduce trans fats in food?

 In 2015, the FDA announced that food companies have three years to remove PHOs from food products unless the particular use of PHO is permitted by a food additive petition currently under review by the FDA.
 We began removing PHOs from our foods nearly a decade ago, including moving Orville Redenbacher's® popcorn to 0 grams trans fat per serving in 2006.
 We have removed PHOs from the vast majority from our foods and are working to remove them from the foods that still have them.
 We announced that as of June 2, 2016, the company has discontinued the use of Partially Hydrogenated Oils (PHOs) in the manufacturing of all spreads in our portfolio.
 This includes Fleischmann's®, Blue Bonnet® and Parkay®.
 Part of ConAgra Foods' 'good for you' commitment is improving the heart healthfulness of our food.
 We already have more than 200 heart-healthy foods-meals and entrèes, whole-grain popcorn, tomatoes, egg whites, plus beans and soups.

 What is fat free?